wp-plugins/wp-spreadplugin/readme.txt

 = How can I reduce the space between color selection and price? =

 I added a spacer div to give you the ability to change the space/appearance.
-You can reduce the space by editing the style css in following folder: `/wp-content/plugins/spreadplugin/css/spreadplugin.css` on line 82.
+You can reduce the space by editing the style css in following folder: `/wp-content/plugins/wp-spreadplugin/css/spreadplugin.css` on line 82.
 Change padding-top and padding-bottom to a value you like.

+= I want to use a different currency.
+Is this possible? =

+The currency bases on the currency you're using for your Spreadshirt Shop.
+So if you want to use DKK instead of EUR, change the currency in the Shop options of your Spreadshirt Shop.
+But be sure to not have any products in your shop, because Spreadshirt doesn't allow changing it, when you've already products in it.
+(The solution would be to create a new shop)

 == Screenshots ==